jtoor2005/climaterisk/README.md

 Using NASA Earthdata Cloud data to assess the risk of wildfire, drought, and flood.

 ## Usage
+# ClimateRisk

+This is my personal fork.
+I plan to contribute analysis notebooks and explore NASA EarthData APIs.

 ### Building the book